“Spending time in Sweden on loan was one of the best things I ever did.”Peter Crouch

 - Winter 8-42 °F (-13-6 °C)

 This resource section contains some Amazon affiliate links.
 If you use these links to buy something, we may earn a small commission at no additional cost to you.
 Thank you!

 Sweden was part of our seven countries’ two-week trip.
 Sweden was a day trip from Denmark, so we did not even begin to give this amazing country justice.
 We have every intention to return as the little we did see tapped our thirst to explore more.
 In preparation for this trip only looked at two travel guides and only one map that included Denmark.
 We note these below.

-Full disclosure, we are huge Rick Steve fans; it will be rare not to recommend one of his wonderful guides.
-There is a guide dedicated to just Sweden, but you will still find a wealth of info on Sweden in this Scandanavian guide.
+We are huge Rick Steve fans; it will be rare not to recommend one of his wonderful guides.
+There is a guide dedicated to just Sweden, but you will still find a wealth of info on Sweden in this Scandinavian guide.
 We love his travel style and perspective.
-His off-the-beaten-path approach, together with his independent travel philosophy, matches well with how we travel.
+His off-the-beaten-path approach and his independent travel philosophy match well with how we travel.
 The guides never disappoint.
 This book made it into our suitcase and was a fantastic resource.
-Find this must-have guide here
+Find this must-have guide here.

 Our favorite Sweden websites

 2. U.S. Department of State: Bureau of Consular Affairs Sweden Country Info

 We cannot encourage you enough to visit this website as you plan and prepare for your trip.
 This is the U.S. Federal Government addressing the safety, security, travel risk, entry, exit, visa documents mandates, emergency U.S. and Embassy contacts, health, local laws, special circumstances, threats, traveler vulnerabilities, government warnings, and transportation in Sweden.
 This is your best and most reliable resource for all this important info.
 Check back often before you go, as things can change quickly.
 Being prepared is essential in all travel, but especially internationally.

 3. The Center of Disease Control and Prevention (CDC) Travelers Health Resource